A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation

-To overcome the above-mentioned limitations, we aim to predict the severity of CS only using kinematic data from integrated sensors in HMDs without relying on external biosensors.
+To overcome the above-mentioned limitations, we aim to predict the severity of CS only using kinematic data from integrated sensors in HMDs without employing additional biosensors.
 In addition, we will involve individual differences in the predictive model with EDA-related encoded physiological representation.
 Kim \textit{et al.} have used stereoscopic videos to estimate EEG-related cognitive state, achieving an accuracy of 90.48\% for CS prediction~\cite{kim2019deep}.
 However, using stereoscopic videos for prediction has several drawbacks, such as the need for large transmission bandwidth and storage space, privacy concerns, difficulty in analysis, and sophisticated neural network models.
 Moreover, relying only on video data leads to a narrow perspective, which may lose some key information associated with the CS, leading to worse prediction accuracy.
-EEG data are recorded from electrodes on the scalp, requiring specialized and often expensive equipment, and participants need to prepare by washing their hair and avoiding stimulants before recording.
-Thus, in this work, we use kinematic data including motion and head-tracking data, which consume less memory, have lower privacy risks, and are easier to process.
+EEG data are recorded from electrodes on the scalp, requiring specialized and expensive equipment, and participants need to prepare by washing their hair and avoiding stimulants before recording.
+Thus, in this work, we use kinematic data including motion and head-tracking data, which are much convenient for deployment and avoid many privacy concerns.
 Moreover, instead of using EEG whose collection and processing are more complex and time-consuming, we opt for EDA and propose an EDA-enhanced kinematic model.
 Specifically, we first encode EDA data into physiological representation.
 Subsequently, we train an embedding layer to learn physiological embedding from kinematic data, gradually approaching the representation.
 Finally, our model can interpret individual differences with physiological embedding, without the need for the encoded physiological representation from EDA data.
 Using the physiological representation to enhance kinematic data provides an in-depth understanding of CS since it captures both inter and intra-individual differences of the CS.
-In summary, we have made the following three key contributions: \begin{itemize} \item Achieve improved performance with only EDA data using time-series features and numerical representation formulated from statistical and topological features. \item Propose a novel deep learning model to predict CS, which considers kinematic and physiological features using kinematic data only. \item Insight into the influence of time span and exposure time on CS. \end{itemize}
+In summary, we have made the following three key contributions: